andrewrk/libsoundio/README.md

     callback be a callback that just provides silence.
 Once `soundio_outstream_start` is called, switch to the real callback, then call `pa_stream_flush`, then uncork the stream.
+ 0. API: devices should reference to their "other" device when the same hardware has input and output.
+This is important due to clock timing.
  0. Detect PulseAudio server going offline and emit `on_backend_disconnect`.
  0. Instead fo open(), start(), pause(), open() starts it and it starts paused.
  0. Create a test for underflow handling.
 It just makes a sine wave for 5